Holy schnikes look what I made! Seriously LOOK at what I made! Pina Colada Monkey Bread! Look at it!! LOOOOOK!!!!!

 So, my next tri is in 2 weeks.
 My first Half Ironman is in 3 months.
 I have a ton of work to do.
 But I am taking the day to savor how far I’ve come. …before my knee surgeries 2 years ago, I couldn’t run around the block.
 Ever.
 And what better way to celebrate than with a kicked-up sweet treat 🙂

-OK, so this yummy, sticky, monkey bread!
+OK, so this yummy, sticky, Pina Colada Monkey Bread!
 This bread is my idea of perfect.
 I don’t have much of a sweet tooth, but this sweet pull-apart bread is friggin awesome.
 Maybe it’s the pineapple.
 Maybe it’s the coconuttiness.
 Maybe it’s the rum.
 It’s probably the rum, but it’s also definitely the sticky glaze that brings it all together.
 You neeeeeed to make this!
 Cuz it will make you happy.

 - 4 T unsalted butter, melted (plus additional butter to prepare bake dish)